-If you spend any time hiking east of the Mississippi River, chances are you’ve had encounters with ticks, and perhaps even Lyme disease, which is a serious tick-borne illness that affects humans and dogs who enjoy the outdoors.
+If you spend time hiking or camping in the eastern half of the United States, chances are you’ve had encounters with ticks, and perhaps even Lyme disease, which is a serious tick-borne illness that affects humans and dogs who enjoy the outdoors.

 Growing up, I was blissfully unaware of ticks and all the troubles that they can cause, and decades later, I think we are still in the dark about many tick-borne diseases.

 As a young adult, both my husband and I were diagnosed with Lyme disease, and while our symptoms were relatively mild and our treatment swift, we later lost a dog to Lyme disease, which was thoroughly heartbreaking.

 Fast forward a few decades, and we now know many people who no longer enjoy hiking or camping because of the threat of ticks and tick-borne diseases, and we have definitely changed the way that we explore the outdoors to minimize the risk.

 While ticks and tick-borne diseases pose a serious threat, so does staying inside!

 With hiking season in full swing and camping season right over the horizon, I’d like to share some of our essential tips for how to avoid ticks while hiking and camping.

 Once you get used to taking precautions, you’ll find ticks are just another nuisance instead of a deal-breaker.

 Where are Ticks Found in the United States?